greenelab/czi-seed-rfa/manuscript.md

 technologies and methods for search, analysis, and latent space transformations as freely available, open source software tools.
-By using and extending our base enabling technologies, we will provide three principle tools and resources for the HCA.
-These include 1) software to enable fast and accurate search and annotation using low-dimensional representations of cellular features, 2) a versioned and annotated catalog of latent spaces corresponding to signatures of cell types, states, and biological attributes across the the HCA, and
+By using and extending our base enabling technologies, we will provide three principle tools and resources for the HCA:
+1) software to enable fast and accurate search and annotation using low-dimensional representations of cellular features,
+2) a versioned and annotated catalog of latent spaces corresponding to signatures of cell types, states, and biological attributes across the the HCA, and
 3) short course and educational materials that will increase the use and impact of low-dimensional representations and the HCA in general.

 ## Five Key References